Who doesn’t love the red and white striped peppermint-flavored candy sticks?

 They are mainly associated with Christmas and can be used as a tasty treat or a traditional Christmas tree decoration.

 If you love this Christmas candy or just want to learn more, check out these 15 cool facts about candy canes.

-- National Candy Cane Day is celebrated 26th December in the United States.
+National Candy Cane Day is celebrated on December 26 in the United States.

-- The average sized candy cane (5 inch) weighs roughly half an ounce and only has 50 calories.
+The average-sized candy cane (5 inches) weighs roughly half an ounce and only has 50 calories.

-- The traditional flavour for candy canes are peppermint, however, it is also made in a variety of other flavors and colours.
+The traditional flavor for candy canes is peppermint; however, it is also made in a variety of other flavors and colors.

 Candy canes can also be used for toppings on desserts or as an extra in hot chocolate, yes, a candy cane hot chocolate stirrer!